Lyanf/lkm_network_capture/README.md

 - type: `ipv4` or `ipv6`
 - protocol: IP protocol numbers (see [List of IP protocol numbers](https://en.wikipedia.org/wiki/List_of_IP_protocol_numbers))
-- address: ip address for source and destination
+- address: IP address for source and destination
-- port: port for source and destination (only for TCP or UDP protocols)
+- port: port for source and destination (only for TCP or UDP protocol)

 ## Environment
 Tested on the following kernel version.